WORDS BY JOSEPH FURNESS

 I'm actually in the midst of figuring that out.
 My plan is to have options!
 Eid al-Fitr is such a big deal this year as we weren’t allowed to go to the Mosque in 2020 due to the pandemic.
 This year, I’m looking to make a memorable comeback!

 I'm thinking of wearing a Khoon Hooi yellow-bow dress that we stock; making it modest by layering it over an SS21 Elle B. Zhou top and pairing it with Malone Souliers shoes.
 Alternatively, I might wear an Elle B. Zhou dress under something beaded and embroidered by Kojak Studio.
-Whatever I decide on, I’ll be sure to accessorise the look with Yataghan jewellery and an Allah necklace.
+Whatever I decide on, I’ll be sure to accessorise the look with jewellery.

 Finally, can you talk us through the design process behind your crockery collection?